Google Ads

 "If you interview the Haitian people who are coming, a number of them have been deported two, three, four times.
 People are desperate.
 The reality is desperate people will always move and we can't afford to put a wall around the country," said Mr Archer.

 "We have been deporting people to Haiti since the 1970s.
 Has it helped?
 Has it worked?" he asked.
 People should know: we have no ally in the Haitian government or the Haitian people where the immigration problem is concerned.
-In a country of 10 million, the hundreds of people who migrate to the Bahamas, whether legally or illegally, is not a problem on the minds of most.
+In a country of 10 million, the hundreds of people who migrate to The Bahamas, whether legally or illegally, is not a problem on the minds of most.

 Plus, Haiti, like Jamaica, relies on remittances from its Diaspora population.
 When countries realised that the side effect of the brain drain was a supply of cold hard cash from the Diaspora, suddenly the migration of nationals did not seem so bad.
 On the contrary, migration was encouraged and remittances became a primary source of foreign exchange.

-In the Bahamas, we are banging our heads against the wall with our hysteria over the illegals.
+In The Bahamas, we are banging our heads against the wall with our hysteria over the illegals.
 All the banging is just giving us a headache.

 We desperately need a new approach to the so-called immigration problem and we need a new vision of Haiti.